 Sabine Matook received the 2021 AIS Technology ATLAS Award.
 This award is given to those individuals who have made the most significant contributions toward the intellectual infrastructure of the Association for Information Systems (AIS).
 In 2022, Sabine was awarded the AIS Vision Award to recognize her contributions to the vision of the Association for Information Systems.

-She is a Senior Editor for the European Journal of Information Systems (EJIS), a Senior Editor for the journal AIS Transactions on Replication Research (TRR), a member of the editorial review board for Information System Research, and has been a guest Associate Editor for MIS Quarterly (MISQ) and Information Systems Journal (ISJ).
+She is an Associate Editor for MIS Quarterly (MISQ), a Senior Editor for the European Journal of Information Systems (EJIS) and for the journal AIS Transactions on Replication Research (TRR), a member of the editorial review board for Information System Research, and has been an Associate Editor for Information Systems Journal (ISJ).

 In 2019, Dr. Matook served on the Expert Panel 'Information Systems' that reviewed the 2019 Australian Business Deans Council Journal Quality List, and in 2022, she served on the Expert Panel that reviewed the 2020 journal ranking list of the Australian Council of Professors and Heads of Information Systems (ACPHIS)